xenia-project/xenia/README.md

 Here's a short list of common ones:

 * 'Why Python 2.7?
-3 is awesome!' -- agreed, but gyp needs 2.7.
+3 is awesome!' -- agreed, but git-clang-format needs 2.7.
-* 'Why this GYP stuff?' -- CMake sucks, managing Xcode projects by hand sucks, and for the large cross-platform project this will become I'm not interested in keeping all the platforms building any other way.
-* 'Why this xenia-build.py stuff?' -- I like it, it helps me.
+* 'Why this xb stuff?' -- I like it, it helps me.
 If you want to manually execute commands have fun, nothing is stopping you.
 * 'Why not just take the code from project X?' -- the point of this project is to build something better than previous emulator projects, and learn while doing it.
 The easy way is almost never the best way, and is never as fun.

-## Known Issues

-### Use of stdout

-Currently everything is traced to stdout, which is slow and silly.
-A better tracing format is being worked on.